jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 - specification of formal properties; and
 - specification of functional coverage.

-The language provides specific features to serve each of these purposes.
+The SystemVerilog language provides specific features to serve each of these purposes.
 For hardware synthesis, each level of abstraction uses a different language subset, generally with fewer features at lower levels.
-Behavioural design uses the procedural features of Verilog (with little regard for the structural realisation of the circuit).
+Behavioural design uses the procedural features of SystemVerilog (with little regard for the structural realisation of the circuit).
 RTL design specifies a circuit in terms of data flow through registers and logical operations.
 Gate- and switch-level design use only primitive operations.
 Typical modern hardware design uses a mix of register-transfer- and gate-level design.

-It is interesting to note however that the specification of Verilog does not specify which features are synthesizable; that depends on the tooling used.
+It is interesting to note however that the specification of SystemVerilog does not specify which features are synthesizable; that depends on the tooling used.

-### Coding style

-Good coding style can help achieve better results in synthesis and simulation, as well as producing code that contains less errors and is understandable, reusable, and easily modifiable.
-Many of the observations in this note relate to coding style.

 ### Tooling